nikithav96/Neural-Network-using-Back-propagation/README.md

 # Neural-Network-using-Back-propagation
-Implementation of Neural Network using Back propagation on Wheat seeds dataset.
+Implementation of Neural Network with Back propagation on Wheat seeds dataset.